For shared immutable key–value and time series databases

-Because a stream’s data is stored by every node on a blockchain, streams cannot have effective read permissions.
-(Even if these were implemented at the level of MultiChain’s API, the stream data could still be read directly from each node’s disk drive.)
-As a result, read permissions in a stream should be managed through application-level encryption of each item’s
+Stream do not yet have effective read permissions.
+(Even if these were implemented at the level of MultiChain’s API, the stream data could still be read directly from the network or each node’s disk drive.)
+For now, read permissions in a stream can be managed through application-level encryption of each item’s

 Each stream item is encoded in a single transaction output (see below), which is easy to create using the

-publish command.
-If raw transactions are used, a single transaction can write to multiple streams atomically using multiple outputs, but it cannot write more than one item to a particular stream.
+publishmulti command in MultiChain 2.0, or raw transactions in MultiChain 1.0 or 2.0.
 The publishers of a stream item are defined by the addresses used in the inputs which signed the output containing that item.
 If an input spends a pay-to-scripthash (P2SH) multisig output, the P2SH address is considered as the item publisher, independent of the actual public keys used in the input.